 8. Avoid Stark Contrast

-Another important design aspect to consider is your color scheme and overall appearance of your message.
+Another important design aspect to consider is the color scheme and the overall appearance of your message.
 In general, your marketing messages should be easy to read and clearly convey your message to your customers.
 To that end, it’s important to avoid color schemes that have stark contrasts and are hard on readers’ eyes.

 White text on a black background, for example, can be a killing blow to any “would have been great” sales emails.
 No matter how professionally your email is written, this combo is unpleasant to read, is draining on the eyes, and will make customers look away almost instantly.
 Keep things simple, clean, and easy to read.
 Avoid stark contrasts and bright fonts at all costs as they tend to send potential customers running in the other direction.

 Not only does this make your email easier in the eyes of your customers, but it also ensures that you won’t be sending emails that are filled with illegible characters.
 Stick with classic fonts and don’t get carried away with special characters, as many of your recipients won’t be able to view them.